tarakp/flightdelays/README.md

 * DIVERTED: flight diverted [0 = No, 1 = Yes]
 * DELAY: flight ARR_DELAY greater than 30 minutes [0 = No, 1 = Yes]

 The Random Forest Classifier model was hyper-parameter tuned and then trained with 2017 training data using n_estimators=5000 and max_features= 'sqrt'.
-The was scored against 2017 test data.
+This was scored against 2017 test data.
 The model's precision score for predicting delayed flights was below that which the team determined would be suitable for the defined use case.

 ![2017 model results](images/random_forest_model_2017_test_results.png)